 Example: Darker Caucasians, European mix.

 TYPE IV: Minimally sun sensitive, burns minimally, always tans to moderate brown.

 Example: Mediterranian, European, Asian, Hispanic, American Indian.

 TYPE V: Sun-insensitive skin, rarely burns, tans well.

 TYPE VI: Sun-insensitive, never burns, deeply pigmented.

 Although many lasers cannot be used in patients with tanned skin, the LightSheer laser has special settings which allow it to treat hair safely.
 It is probably best, however, to wait 4 weeks after sun tanning to begin laser treatments and to use SPF 30 or greater for four weeks after each treatment.

 What should I expect during my office consultation?

 You will be asked to complete a brief questionnaire to help plan your treatment.
-You will then be shown a brief video all about laser hair removal.
 If time permits, those who wish can usually have their first treatment following their consultation. (see: How should I prepare for treatment?)

 Our laser works rapidly making treatment times very brief.
 Facial treatments can be done in just minutes, while underarms and bikini lines usually take just 10 to 15 minutes.
 Most patients can easily return to their usually activities, though slight redness may be present for a few hours.
 Expect to be in the office for 30 to 45 minutes for your consultation.
 Subsequent appointments can be much shorter, depending on the area being treated.